- Undergrad Program

-We're bringing our top-ranked online bachelor’s program in Human Development and Family Sciences to Pioneer Square as a hybrid option starting this fall.
+We're bringing our top-ranked online bachelor’s program in Human Development and Family Sciences to you starting this fall.

 Prefer to live and work in the city?
 Want to learn online but also have face time with faculty?
 You’re in luck.

-Beginning this fall, our Human Development and Family Sciences bachelor’s degree will be available in a hybrid format, combining the flexibility of online course work with the face-to-face connection and support of our world-class faculty.
-While you still have the option of earning a nationally ranked HDFS degree 100 percent online, you now have access to in-person class sessions with our faculty and students at OSU Portland, located by Pioneer Square downtown.
+Beginning this fall, our Human Development and Family Sciences bachelor’s degree will be available in Portland, combining the flexibility of online course work with the face-to-face connection and support of our world-class faculty.
+While you still have the option of earning a nationally ranked HDFS degree 100 percent online, you now have access to in-person class sessions with our faculty and students at OSU’s new location near Pioneer Square.